+The practise of using essential oils is called aromatherapy and can be dated back to Ancient Egypt.
+Aromatherapy Awareness Week starts on 8 June and is a great opportunity to find out more about this healing art.
 Aromatherapy Awareness Week is organised by the International Federation of Aromatherapists (IFA) and has been an annual event on their calendar since 2008.
 Each year the IFA organise activities to raise the profile of aromatherapy and therapists across the UK, from volunteering in hospices to talking on the radio.
 Some IFA-registered therapists also offer 10% off treatments during the week, enabling people to try out aromatherapy perhaps for the first time.
-To find a therapist in your area, you can visit the IFA website and request information on those offering discounts.

-Each Aromatherapy Awareness Week focuses on a particular theme and the 2014 theme is back pain.
 Statistics show that an incredible one in six people in the UK is affected by back pain and many cannot find relieve through conventional medicine.
-During Aromatherapy Awareness Week, the IFA hope to show that clinical aromatherapy can have real and lasting results in preventing and easing back pain.
-They also aim to communicate their message to a wider audience including NHS professionals so that more people are directed to clinical aromatherapy as part of their pain management.
 With approximately 7.6 million working days lost to back pain each year, educating employers about the benefits of clinical aromatherapy is also part of the picture.
 Since 1985 the IFA have been involved in UK research on the therapeutic uses of clinical aromatherapy and it is this expertise they draw upon to inform and inspire as many people as possible.

 If you are one of the many sufferers of back pain, why not contact your local aromatherapist for support and advice?
 When you visit an aromatherapist, they will take a full case history including information about past injuries and general health.
 They will then select oils for your specific needs and mix them up in a base oil.
 The blended oils are then massaged into your skin and you can relax and unwind whilst receiving the many benefits of an aromatherapy massage.
 You will usually be given advice on what oils are most suitable for your condition and often sent home with a blend of oils to use whenever you need to.